spamdaemon/zone/README.md

 ========

 This library provides a way to organize code in modules with automatic dependency management.
 Another feature is dependency injection for singleton objects and services.
+This is small library is basically inspired by angularjs.

 Features